carldebski/mads_capstone/README.md

 </ul>

 ### Elastic Container Repository (ECR)
 <b>Why this service is needed</b>: In order for the tool to work, Lambda function and SageMaker endpoint both require Docker images.
-To store Docker images which can be deployed to the two services, the images must be pushed to ECR.<br>
+To store Docker images which can be deployed to the two services, the images must be pushed to ECR.<br><br>
 <b>Instructions</b>:
 <ul>
 <li>Create a private repository within ECR that will contain two images: one for Lambda function and one for SageMaker</li>